Matteo Farinella: The Curiosity of Communication: Inspired by the Artistic Work of Santiago Ramón y Cajal

 Lewis Carroll, Alice’s Adventures in Wonderland

 Curiosity leads me through life, pulling me down rabbit hole after rabbit hole.
-Questioning has the power to open up doors which can in turn open up the world.
-And now, with curiosity at your side, let me lead you down a rabbit hole, one full of more rabbit holes and facts and neurons.
+Questioning has the power to open up doors which can, in turn, open up the world.
+So, with curiosity at your side, let me lead you down a rabbit hole, one full of more rabbit holes and facts and neurons.
 Hang on, have patience, and let the rabbit hole lead you where it may.

-Second only to my love of art is my love of story and second only to story is my love of science.
-This love of science comes via the minds of those specks on a blue dot floating in the universe, those who ask questions and communicate the answers.
+Second only to my love of art is my love of story, and second only to story is my love of science.
+This love of science comes from the minds of those specks on a blue dot floating in the universe who ask questions and communicate the answers they find.
 When I was in my early teens, my fascination with neurons began.
-The inner-workings of my brain and mind were a mystery I wanted to explore much more than I wanted to solve.
+The inner workings of my brain and mind were a mystery I wanted to explore much more than I wanted to solve.

-First we found Nadja Oertelt, a co-founder of Massive a project and website about sharing stories and information about science “in pursuit of a more informed, rational, and curious society.”
-Moving on from Massive, we turned to Nadja’s Twitter page (Twitter is wonderful place to vet educators).
-She had just posted about her Kickstarter “Women of Science Tarot Deck”.
-And my sister and I witnessed the worlds of art and science and women’s issues come together, and we were inspired.
+First, we found Nadja Oertelt, a co-founder of Massive Science, a project and website about sharing scientific stories and information “in pursuit of a more informed, rational, and curious society.”
+Moving on from Massive, we turned to Nadja’s Twitter page.
+She had just posted about her Kickstarter “Women of Science Tarot Deck.”
+My sister and I witnessed the worlds of art and science and feminism come together, and we were inspired.

-Nadja Oertelt created “Women of Science Tarot Deck” with fellow science communicator Matteo Farinella.
-Matteo’s work, as an illustrator who received his PhD in Neuroscience, apart from being incredibly cool and the sort of work I dream of doing one day, is very much about communicating.
+Nadja Oertelt created the “Women of Science Tarot Deck” with fellow science communicator Matteo Farinella.
+Matteo’s work, as an illustrator who received his Ph.D. in neuroscience–apart from being incredibly cool and the sort of work I dream of doing one day–is very much about communicating.
 Now for the second rabbit hole: we learned that science communication is, as the Wikipedia page writes, “the practice of informing, educating, sharing wonderment, and raising awareness of science-related topics”.

 Santiago Ramón y Cajal